afroditeapp/afrodite-backend/docs/profile_attributes_spec.md

 - `key` - unique identifier of the attribute
 - `name` - English name for the attribute
 - `mode` - mode of the attribute.
 Possible values are
-    - `SelectSingleFilterSingle` - single value select filter.
+    - `BitflagSelectSingle` or `BitflagSelectMultiple` - Select one or more u16 bitflags.
+        Only top level values are possible to set.
+        Selected max selected values: 1 or 16.
+        Filter max selected values: 16.
+    - `OneLevelSelectSingle` or `OneLevelSelectMultiple` - Select one or more u16 values.
+        Only top level values are possible to set.
+        Max value count: u16::MAX.
+        Selected max selected values: 1 or 8.
+        Filter max selected values: 8.
+    - `TwoLevelSelectSingle` or `TwoLevelSelectMultiple` - Select one or more u32 values.
         Top and sub level values are possible to set.
         Max value count for top and sub level are u16::MAX.
-    - `SelectSingleFilterMultiple` - multiple values in select filter.
-        Only top level values are possible to set.
-Max value count is 16.
-    - `SelectMultipleFilterMultiple` - same as `SelectSingleFilterMultiple`
-        but selecting multiple bitflags are possible.
-    - `SelectMultipleFilterMultipleNumberList` - Similar as
-        `SelectMultipleFilterMultiple`, but implemented with list of u16 values.
-        Only top level values are possible to set.
-        It is possible to select and filter max 8 values.
+        Selected max selected values: 1 or 8.
+        Filter max selected values: 8.
 - `order_number` - Unique order number for the attribute.
         0 is the first attribute.
 - `value_order` - Display order mode for the attribute values.